Kooperlol/milton_relay/README.md

 The program meets the requirements stated on the [FBLA Application Development Rubric](https://www.fbla-pbl.org/media/Mobile-Application-Development-FBLA-Rating-Sheet-1.pdf)
 - [x] Packaged with complete file, readme, and instructions.
-  - The readme contains instructions and relavent information.
+  - The readme contains instructions and relevant information.
 The program is packaged so that it can easily be cloned and ran on another machine.
 - [x] Application functionality.
-  - The application is compatiable with both IOS and Android.
+  - The application is compatible with both IOS and Android.
 In addition, it can be resized to display on phones and tablets.
 - [x] Documentation and copyright compliance.
   - The application is licensed under MIT and all resources used are cited below and copyright free.
 - [x] Application addresses the topic.